chef/chef-web-docs/chef_master/source/dsl_custom_resource.rst

 -----------------------------------------------------
 .. tag dsl_custom_resource_method_provides_override

-Chef will warn you if the Recipe DSL is provided by another custom resource or built-in resource.
+Chef Infra Client will warn you if the Recipe DSL is provided by another custom resource or built-in resource.
 For example:

 .. code-block:: ruby